dinakaranonline/dinakaranonline.github.io/index.md

-## Welcome to Dinakaran's Personal Site
+# Welcome to Dinakaran's Personal Site

+## Professional Experience

 - Architecting and Building Transformative Digital Solutions at the intersection of Web , Mobile , Content, Cloud Native architectures - Container, Orchestration , Serverless, Mobile Backend As a Service( MBAAS)